bsccf/Uni-notes/Mechanics structures and materials/Materials/Materials read order.md

 - See why nature just dosn't want us to have nice things
 - See how nature goes about screwing us
 - See how we use those processes to our advantage
-- Build cool stuff inspite of the insane amount of processes that want to destroy our stuff, which just makes it even more of a triamph over the natural world
+- Build cool stuff inspite of the [[corrosion|insane amount of processes that want to destroy our stuff,]] which just makes it even more of a triamph over the natural world
+- See that material science is actually insanely interesting

 ### Atomic composition (not sure about name)
 1) [[Atoms and types of bonding]]